Life As a Geographer

 - Supervisory Geographer

-In 2016, there was an estimated number of 1,500 jobs in the United States for Geographer.
+There were about 1,500 jobs for Geographer in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Geographer by 2026.
 The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Geographer are Oregon, Missouri, and Georgia.
 Watch out if you plan on working in Wisconsin, Washington, or North Carolina.
 These states have the worst job growth for this type of profession.